section-engineering-education/engineering-education/content/articles/create-in-browser-graphiql-tool-with-reactjs/index.md

 GraphQL uses a mechanism that queries data and then displays that data with the GraphQL schema.
 This uses GraphiQL.
 You might want to query data from your application.
 A good example is how WordPress uses [wpGraphQL](https://www.wpgraphql.com/) to fetch WordPress-driven data.

-This guide helped you create a GraphiQL tool to perform such GraphQL tasks.
+In this guide, we learned how to create a GraphiQL tool to perform diffrent GraphQL tasks.
 This provides extendable GraphQL features within your application.

+---
+Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)